ancklo/ChaosMagPy/INSTALL.rst

    >>> pip install cdflib

-3. Finally install ChaosMagPy either with pip:
+3. Finally install ChaosMagPy either with pip from PyPi:

    >>> pip install chaosmagpy

-   or, if you downloaded the package files, with:
+   or, if you downloaded the `package files <https://pypi.org/project/chaosmagpy/#files>`_ in the current working directory, with:

+   >>> pip install chaosmagpy-x.x-py3-none-any.whl

+   or, alternatively

    >>> pip install chaosmagpy-x.x.tar.gz

-   replacing `x` with the correct version.
+   replacing ``x.x`` with the correct version.